osrf/gazebo_tutorials/guided_i/tutorial3.md

 In the next section, we will cover adding these meshes to the SDF model.

-# Add meshes to SDF
+# Step 2: Add meshes to SDF

 Another benefit of Gazebo's model structure is that it conveniently organizes resources, such as mesh files, required by the model.
 In this